1. What type of power is required to run the system?

 15. How large is the system?

-The full size system only comes one size (52” L x 34” W x 69” H).
+a.
+The full-size system only comes one size (52” L x 34” W x 69” H).
 The bench top systems come in various sizes depending on the number of channels requested.
 Your system was supplied with a drawing showing the exact size and this information is also available on the literature supplied.

 16. What kind of dispensing connections are on the system?